Max Wertheimer: Time in Frankfurt and Berlin (1910–1933)

+Time after leaving Germany (1933–1943)

-Wertheimer was a captain in the army during World War I. After coming back from the war he gave lectures and pursued his research on perception and gestalt in the University of Berlin until 1933.
-But in 1933, the change in Germany's government convinced Wertheimer to leave Germany; he heard Adolf Hitler's declarations and he felt his Jewish roots placed him in danger.
-The Wertheimer family joined other German emigres and moved to the United States.
+In 1933, the change in Germany's government convinced Wertheimer to leave Germany.
+Hearing Adolf Hitler's declarations, he felt his Jewish roots placed him in danger.
+The Wertheimer family joined other German emigrees and moved to the United States.
 The Wertheimers' emigration was arranged through the U.S. consulate in Prague, and he and his wife and their children arrived in New York harbor on September 13, 1933.
 The family became citizens as well; that's why Max Wertheimer is referred to as a German-American psychologist.
 Along with his move to America, Wertheimer accepted a professional position at age fifty-three at the New School for Social Research in New York City.
 The New School had been founded only fourteen-years before when he gained the opportunity to teach courses there, remaining at the New School for the last decade of his life.
+From 1934–1940, Wertheimer wrote four major papers, philosophical essays on the topics of truth, ethics, democracy, and freedom which are all commonly grounded on gestalt ideas of the whole and its parts, and the importance of looking at the "total situation."

-He remained in touch with his European colleagues, many of whom had also emigrated to America.
-Koffka was teaching at Smith College; Köhler at Swarthmore College; and Lewin at Cornell University and the University of Iowa.
-Although in declining health, Wertheimer continued to work on his research of problem-solving, what he preferred to call "productive thinking."
-He completed his only book, Productive Thinking on the subject in late September 1943.
+In America he remained in touch with his European colleagues, many of whom had also emigrated to America.
+Kurt Koffka was teaching at Smith College, Wolfgang Köhler at Swarthmore College, and Kurt Lewin at Cornell University and the University of Iowa.
+Although in declining health, Wertheimer continued to work on his research of problem-solving, which he preferred to call "productive thinking."
+Max and Anna Wertheimer divorced in 1942.
+He completed his only book, Productive Thinking, in late September 1943.
 He died from a heart attack just three weeks after the book's completion at his home in New Rochelle, New York.
 Wertheimer is interred in Beechwoods Cemetery, also in New Rochelle.
 He was the father of Michael Wertheimer, also a psychologist.